crab241/dice-roller-game/README.md

 # tic-tac-toe-game
-a tic tac toe game build for fun and practice
+This is a small and fun project to practice your programing skills where you will build a tic tac toe game online.